Phone: 800.521.7158

 Engines

-We’ll teach you the (literal) tools of the trade—then you’ll immediately put them to use to pull apart and rebuild your choice of a Cummins, CAT, or Detroit engine.
-Throughout the course, you’ll get familiar with troubleshooting and diagnosing, performing tune-ups on all major diesel engine brands; learn how to adjust and run light-duty and heavy-duty engines; and learn how to navigate brand-specific websites.
+We’ll teach you the tools of the trade, then immediately put them to use to pull apart and rebuild a Cummins, CAT, or Detroit engine.
+Throughout the course, you’ll get familiar with troubleshooting and diagnosing; performing tune-ups on all major diesel engine brands; adjusting and running light-duty and heavy-duty engines; and navigating brand-specific websites.

 • Rebuilding/repairing engines